yxl74/lsm-tree/README.md

 Update: write the data pair into which also takes O(1) time.
 If a key does not present in the database, it will simply insert this key-value pair into the database.

-Delete: Operation always success, write key-value pair {<key>, "DELETE" } into C0.
+Delete: Operation always success, write key-value pair {"KEY", "DELETE" } into C0.
 The delete operation propagate to C1 and become consistent when a merge happens.

 Get: First check LRU, then C0 and then finally C1.
 Returns NULL when nothing is found.